History of Supreme court in Timeline

 On January 28, 1950, the Supreme Court of India was created after the adoption of the Constitution.
 Article 141 states that the law declared by the Supreme Court is binding on all courts within India.

-In 1956, with the declaration of the republic, the Supreme Court has been the apex court for Pakistan.
+Since the declaration of the republic in 1956, the Supreme Court has been the apex court for Pakistan.

 1972: Creation of the Supreme Court of Sri Lanka

-In 1972, the Supreme Court of Sri Lanka was created after the adoption of a new Constitution.
+In 1972, the Supreme Court of Sri Lanka was created after the adoption of a new Constitution, making it the highest and final superior court of record.

 1973: Creation of the Federal Supreme Court of the United Arab Emirates

-In 1973, the Federal Supreme Court of the United Arab Emirates was created after the adoption of the Constitution.
+In 1973, the Federal Supreme Court of the United Arab Emirates was created after the adoption of the Constitution, making it the highest and final superior court of record.

 1979: High Court of Australia Act 1979

-In 1979, the High Court of Australia Act was enacted.
-The High Court now operates under this act, sections 71 to 75 of the Constitution, and the Judiciary Act.
+In 1979, the High Court of Australia Act came into effect.
+The High Court now operates under sections 71 to 75 of the Constitution, the Judiciary Act, and the High Court of Australia Act.

 Until 1980, the High Court of New Zealand was known as the Supreme Court.

-1993: Introduction of the Justice Court of the Republic
+1993: Establishment of the Justice Court of the Republic

-In 1993, the Justice Court of the Republic was introduced in France to judge members of the government in place of normal courts.
+In 1993, the Justice Court of the Republic (Cour de Justice de la République) was introduced in France to judge members of the French government.

-In 1994, the Supreme Court of Appeal (SCA) was created in South Africa, replacing the Appellate Division of the Supreme Court as the highest court of appeal in non-constitutional matters.
+In 1994, the Supreme Court of Appeal (SCA) was created and replaced the Appellate Division of the Supreme Court of South Africa as the highest court of appeal in non-constitutional matters.

 1997: Transfer of Sovereignty in Hong Kong

-In 1997, Hong Kong's colonial times ended with the transfer of sovereignty.
+In 1997, with the transfer of sovereignty in Hong Kong, the Supreme Court of Hong Kong (now known as the High Court of Hong Kong) ceased to be the final court of appeal.
 The power of final adjudication was vested in the Court of Final Appeal.

-Devolution issues under the Scotland Act 1998, Government of Wales Act, and Northern Ireland Act were transferred to the new Supreme Court by the Constitutional Reform Act, from the Judicial Committee of the Privy Council.
+In 1998, devolution issues under the Scotland Act were transferred to the new Supreme Court by the Constitutional Reform Act from the Judicial Committee of the Privy Council.

-In 1999, the right of abode issue in Hong Kong became controversial, raising concerns for judicial independence.
+In 1999, the right of abode issue in Hong Kong became controversial, raising concerns for judicial independence due to the power of interpretation of the Basic Law being vested in the Standing Committee of the National People's Congress in Beijing.

 2001: Constitutional Amendment Passed